VanAntworth/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 Below are the snapshot results of the manufactouring lot summary as well as the Summary by Manufacturing lot number.
-As visible the mean of each lot are similar to the population mean that resulted from performing the
+As visible the mean of each lot are similar to the population mean that resulted.

 <img width="432" alt="Screen Shot 2022-06-12 at 9 22 42 PM" src="https://user-images.githubusercontent.com/99001393/173268210-5d735051-b498-491f-ab65-a64487544393.png">